e271828e/Flight.jl/docs/notes/design/framework_spec.md

 exclusively from the structural two-stage split; tracing improves error messages and verification.
 Triggered when the scheduler finds a cycle, to classify it (genuine → "insert a state"; artificial → "split this component").

+**Detection and naming.** A cycle surfaces as a topological-sort stall in Stratum B. The stall's residue is not the diagnostic: it also holds the innocent downstream cone, so it over-reports, while a single DFS back edge under-reports — one edge of a possibly large tangle.
+The stalled subgraph is instead decomposed into **strongly connected components**, and each nontrivial SCC names one cyclic cluster exactly: one diagnostic, its members and the wires among them, presented as one readable loop (`aero.F → dyn.a → aero.α̇ → aero.F`).

+**Classification is schedule-free.** It runs inside Stratum B's failure path, where no schedule exists — and needs none, because each SCC member is evaluated *once, in isolation*, at the probe point: state views from `init_*`, out-of-cycle cells from the acyclic prefix's probe values, in-cycle cells synthesized through §14.3's `probe_value` under tracer tags.
+The tracer's product is a per-member dependence set rather than a value, so no ordering has to be valid for the labels to come out right.
+The loop is **real** iff every hop of the structural cycle survives in the traced per-member maps; **artificial** (§5.3) iff some hop dies — the component whose stage-2 function does not in fact route that input to that output.
+No Stratum C machinery is touched: no activation, no layouts, no table.

+**Caveats, carried in the diagnostic rather than assumed away.** The trace speaks for the branch taken at the probe state (row 12's diagnostic-only doctrine).
+Discrete members trace *structurally* — row 79's pinned signatures admit no tracer scalar — which is sound as a may-depend answer but never sharp, so the "split this component" hint is offered only for continuous members.
+And if a member's evaluation itself throws, the diagnostic ships with the member list alone: classification is a bonus on the cycle error, never its precondition.

 Two modes, degrading gracefully: